 Darren Prince: [00:18:45] I love it, man.

-Darren Prince: [00:18:58] And in my business too as an agent, I truly have this mindset that I’m only good as my last deal.
-So, no matter how close I am to Hulk or Magic or Dennis or Ric Flair, so many on any given day, I got to bring the heat again.
-I tell my office we celebrate that deal today, you get up tomorrow morning and let’s go out and find another one.
+Darren Prince: [00:18:58] And in my business too, as an agent, I truly have this mindset that I’m only as good as my last deal.
+So no matter how close I am with Hulk or Magic or Dennis or Ric Flair, so many on any given day, I’ve got to bring the heat again.
+I tell my office, “You celebrate that deal today, you get up tomorrow morning, and let’s go out and find another one.”

-Jordan Harbinger: [00:19:14] It’s a never-ending hustle, but that requires neve-ending.
-Energy.
-You can’t rest on your laurels not everyone can handle that.
+Jordan Harbinger: [00:19:14] It’s a never-ending hustle, but that requires never-ending energy.
+You can’t rest on your laurels.
+Not everyone can handle that.

 Jason DeFillippo: [00:19:40] You’re listening to the Jordan Harbinger show with our guest Darren Prince.
 We’ll be right back.